 Be open with them.
 The more you share, the better they can help you find a treatment plan that works for you, even if you're already taking a medicine.

 What about side effects?

 You may have side effects from some medications, so your healthcare provider may have you try several different medications before finding the one that works best

 So if a side effect is bothering you, tell your healthcare provider.
 They may want to change your medication

 Finding the right medication is important, and following your healthcare provider's instructions can help you manage your schizophrenia

-Ready to start the discussion with your doctor?
+Ready to start the discussion with your healthcare provider?